ircv3/ircv3.github.io/_posts/2018-01-21-site-reactions-and-webirc.md

 On the spec side, we've added the new `message-tags` draft [<sup>[link]</sup>](https://ircv3.net/specs/core/message-tags-3.3.html) which introduces the `TAGMSG` message, allowing clients to pass metadata to each other freely.
 This spec also increases the size limit on tags from `512` to `4607` bytes, letting clients have more room to pass each other data.

 The `reply` client tag draft [<sup>[link]</sup>](https://ircv3.net/specs/client-tags/reply.html) has been added, which allows clients to specify that a message is in reply to another specific message.
+There's also an extended post about it [here](https://blog.irccloud.com/reply-threads/) on the IRCCloud blog.
 This allows for things like the new client tag below!

 The `react` client tag draft [<sup>[link]</sup>](https://ircv3.net/specs/client-tags/react.html) allows clients to send a 'reaction' to another message.
 This is similar to how users in other chat systems can reply to specific messages with emoji and other characters.